danielledong/customer_segmentation/README.md

 Partitioned customers into distinct clusters for targeted analysis.

-- Hierarchical Clustering:
+- Hierarchical Clustering (dendogram visualisation):

 Validated K-Means results and explored hierarchical relationships within the data.

 Provided insights into the nested structure of customer segments.

-- Silhouette Analysis:
+- Silhouette, Calinski-Harabasz Index , Davies-Bouldin Index Analysis:

 Assessed clustering quality and determined the optimal number of clusters.